 Weight and Fertility: How Low BMI and Obesity Affect Fertility

-Body mass index (BMI) and weight are used by many clinics as indicators of fertility and also as ways to refuse certain people (both men and women) treatment.
+Body mass index (BMI) and weight are used in many clinics as markers of fertility and are used as a means to reject specific patients (both men and women) from treatment.

-At CNY Fertility, we believe denying someone treatment based on their BMI is both discriminatory and unjust.
-Some research does exist which shows that women with extremely low or high BMI may have a lower chance of getting pregnant both naturally and through fertility treatment, but the data isn’t absolute.
-At no BMI does a woman’s chance of getting pregnant equal zero.
+At CNY Fertility, we believe denying treatment based on BMI is both discriminatory and unjust.
+Research does exist that shows women with extremely low or high BMI may have a lower chance of conceiving naturally or with fertility treatment, but the data isn’t absolute.

-In addition, other factors like smoking, consuming alcohol, and even stress are known to impact fertility negatively.
-Still, they are never used to disqualify patients from treatment, nor should they be!
+In addition, other lifestyle factors such as smoking, alcohol consumption, and stress are known to negatively impact fertility.
+Still, at CNY, these factors are never used to deny patients treatment.

-This article will review the available research behind BMI and its influence on getting pregnant naturally and through fertility treatments to provide you with the information you need to have an informed conversation with your fertility specialist.
+In this article, we’ll explore the available research behind BMI and its influence on fertility to provide you with the information you need to have an informed conversation with your fertility specialist.

 How BMI, Weight, and Obesity May Affect Fertility

-Please note, everything in this section is controversial and debated by fertility specialists.
-While many studies tie BMI and obesity directly to measurable characteristics of fertility, the experts at CNY firmly believe that it is not weight or BMI itself that causes these adverse effects.
-Rather it is the dietary and other lifestyle behaviors that in the long term often lead to weight issues and also damage fertility.
+While many studies correlate BMI with difficulty conceiving, the experts at CNY firmly believe that it is not BMI alone that causes these adverse effects.
+Rather.
+It is dietary and other lifestyle behaviors that, in the long term, lead to weight issues, insulin resistance, and a potential for fertility issues.

-Fortunately, lifestyle changes have a near-immediate biochemical impact so making simple changes can increase your fertility much quicker than weight is lost.
+Fortunately, lifestyle changes have near-immediate biochemical impacts, so making simple changes can increase your fertility much more quickly than weight loss alone.

 Female BMI and Fertility

-Research indicates that too high or too low of a BMI can negatively impact fertility.
-If you are obese or your weight and BMI are at one extreme or the other, some fertility clinics may deny you treatment until a “normal,” BMI is achieved; you will never be denied treatment at CNY for any reason, let alone BMI.
+Some research indicates that too high or too low a BMI can negatively impact fertility.
+If you are overweight or your BMI is at one extreme or the other, many fertility clinics may deny treatment until a “normal” BMI is achieved.
+At CNY you will never be denied treatment based on BMI.

 An extremely low BMI or obesity is associated with the following symptoms known to affect fertility: